 Keep in mind that years with zero income will have a big impact on the average earnings calculation.

-Even a few years of increased income putting you closer to the limit can make a difference in the benefits you receive in retirement.
+One of the keys to receiving the highest possible benefit is to hit the threshold in 35 years.
+But even a few years of increased income can make a difference in what you receive in retirement.

-If you can work more hours or take on side jobs, you'll receive more from Social Security.
+If you can work more hours or take on side jobs — maybe driving for Lyft or Uber — you'll receive more from Social Security.
 Even better?
-You can sock away extra retirement savings during your higher-income years, to supplement your Social Security benefits.
+You can sock extra money away in your retirement account during your higher-income years, to supplement your Social Security.

 Each year that you wait beyond your full retirement age (66 or 67, depending on when you were born) increases your benefit amount by 8%, until you reach age 70.

-If you're still working in your 60s and earning a good income, it makes sense to work longer, save more and bank more high-earnings years in your best 35.
+Waiting until 70 is another one of the keys to receiving the maximum benefit.
+If you're still working in your 60s and earning a good income, it makes sense to work longer, put more money into savings and bank more high-earnings years in your best 35.

 True, you won't receive as much money per month as you would if you were to hold off until age 70.
 But you may get more money overall than if you waited for bigger payments.

-You could lose a portion of your Social Security benefits to federal income tax, under a complicated formula.
+You could lose a portion of your Social Security benefits to federal income tax, under a complex formula.

 For example, if you and your spouse file taxes jointly, up to 85% of your benefits may be taxable.
 But that's only if your adjusted gross income plus your nontaxable interest plus half of your combined Social Security equals $44,000 or more.

 We told you it was complicated!
-Avoid the tax trap by working less in retirement, or by doing a little planning years in advance.
-You could roll savings into a Roth IRA — withdrawals from a Roth usually don't count toward your taxable income.
+Avoid the tax trap by working less in retirement, or by doing more advance planning.
+You might want to roll savings into a Roth IRA, because withdrawals from a Roth usually won't count toward taxable income.